GalaxyInit/Extractor/README.md

-# Extractor
+# SpaceProgram
-Uses to Extract the DAta from Image
+Started to work on SpaceProgram